influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/upgrading.md

     parent: administration
 ---

-This page outlines the steps for upgrading from:
+This page includes the steps required for upgrading InfluxDB OSS and InfluxDB Enterprise from earlier versions.

 * [Upgrading from 1.3/1.4 (no TSI Preview) to 1.5 (TSI enabled)](#upgrading-from-13-14-no-tsi-preview-to-15-tsi-enabled)
 * [Upgrading from 1.4 (TSI Preview enabled) to 1.5 (TSI enabled)](#upgrading-from-13-14-tsi-preview-enabled-to-15-tsi-enabled)